NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 I. A player with a guaranteed contract may be waived during the season provided the rules regarding guaranteed contracts in Section XVII are followed.

-J. A player is allowed to only be involved in one roster move per transaction period (in addition to one trade, as in section XII:L).
-Thus, no player can be waived and involved in another transaction during the same transaction period—except for a trade with another roto team.
+J. No player can be waived and involved in another transaction during the same transaction period—except for a trade with another roto team.
 Also see section XIII:M (reserve list).

 K. In the event an owner’s waiver claim is denied, the player on his team’s active roster cannot be involved in any other transactions…PERIOD.